richardbatty/good-technology-project/_problems/diagnostics_for_the_developing_world.md

 There are [several types of diagnostics](https://ligtt.org/sites/all/files/page/50BTs-Consolidated.pdf#page=166):

-* **Cell-based assays**, which detect whole cells such as those that count white blood cells for monitoring HIV/AIDS.
+* **Cell-based assays**, which detect whole cells.
+An example would be tests that count white blood cells for monitoring HIV/AIDS.
 There are now handheld devices using this method.
 * **Immunoassays**, which use antibodies to detect protein markers of a disease.
 There has been good progress on developing low cost versions of these tests for use in the developing world.
-* **Nucleic acid testing**, detect pathogen DNA or RNA.
+* **Nucleic acid testing**, which detects pathogen DNA or RNA.
 These tests are usually complex and expensive, which limits use in the developing world.
 * **Clinical chemistry assays**, which measure a variety of blood chemistry parameters.
-There is very little use in developing world point of care, although it would be useful because test accuracy reduces when you transport samples to central laboratories.
+There is very little use in the developing world at the point-of-care.
+It would be useful to develop point-of-care tests because test accuracy reduces when samples are transported to central laboratories.
 * **Hematology tests**, which measure hemoglobin and hematocrit to test for anemia and measure blood coagulation.
 There are several point-of-care technologies for this.

 Making one of these more accessible could help fight several diseases.